 Arrangements have been handled by the Ellsworth Chapel of Mortensen Funeral Homes.

-To send flowers to Robert "Rick" Newberry's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert "Rick" Newberry, please visit our floral store.